 - Carry extra water year-round.

-- Flat tires are common on unpaved roads, be prepared.
+- Flat tires are common on unpaved roads so be prepared.

-- Many of the roads within the Mojave Preserve are four-wheel drive roads, unsuitable for passenger cars.
+- Many of the roads within the Mojave Preserve are four-wheel drive roads so they will be unsuitable for passenger cars.

 - Find lodging available in nearby towns.